“Why Wasn’t I Diagnosed Sooner?”: The Hidden Presentation of ADHD in Women & AFAB People

 Another critical piece of this conversation—and one that is still underrepresented in both research and clinical practice—is the role of the menstrual cycle and hormones.

-Without an understanding of this interaction, these changes can feel confusing or even alarming.
+Without an understanding of this chemical interaction, these changes can feel confusing or even alarming.
 People often assume their ADHD is “getting worse,” when in reality, their neurobiology is responding to hormonal shifts in predictable ways.

 When ADHD Looks Like “Just Life Being Hard”